luckyduckcode/apl-cpp-binary-for-ai-models/README.md

 g++ -O3 -march=native -std=c++17 -fopenmp -o cpp/bitmatmul_xnor cpp/bitmatmul_xnor.cpp
 python3 cpp/run_bitmatmul_xnor_test.py
 ```
+## Quickstart & Priorities

+Short-term (days):
+- Run `./scripts/build_backend.sh` to build the backend
+- Run `./scripts/ci_runner.sh` to build and exercise the demo tests
+- Use `apl/loader_demo.apl` to verify the APL demo that calls the Python wrapper for the C++ backend

+Mid-term (weeks):
+- Finalize multi-head attention in `llama.apl` and add unit tests for end-to-end correctness
+- Add a more robust APL FFI (a C extension or a loadable APL native function) to call the backend directly
+- Finalize stable QAT training scripts and benchmark grid for accuracy vs. memory/latency trade-offs

+Long-term (months):
+- Implement AVX2/AVX512 & GPU kernels for larger scale models
+- Full release & CI to run reproducible benchmarks and QAT training runs

+If you are interested, I can start by finalizing `llama.apl` and adding comprehensive tests for the attention & ffn blocks — or set up CI to make the repo more robust.

 Notes:
 - The XNOR kernel demonstrates substantial speedups when activations are binarized (sign-only).
 For weight-only quantization (float activations), the dequantized fallback is still used.
 Integration into an APL runtime requires exporting the packed weight files and scales as was implemented in `export_quantized_for_apl.py`.